-The CEO employment contract does not stipulate any specific retirement age.
+The CEO employment contract does not stipulate any specific retirement age for the President and CEO.
 The President and CEO is covered by TyEL (the Finnish Employees Pensions Act) which provides pension benefits based on the years of employment and earnings as prescribed in the Act.
-The retirement age is 63-68 years, depending on his choice.
+The retirement age is